-It is important to know that those with celiac disease must follow a lifelong gluten-free diet, even a trivial amount of gluten in the diet can damage the small intestine.
-If celiac disease is left untreated long-term health problems may result as mentioned above.
+With celiac disease, you must follow a lifelong gluten-free diet.
+This is because even a trivial amount of gluten in the diet can damage the small intestine.
+In addition, if celiac disease is left untreated long-term health problems may result, as mentioned above.

 Testing for celiac disease

-The most common testing is a biopsy of a small intestine, or testing for genetic markers may also be a way to determine if a person is likely to have Celiac disease.
+The most common testing is a small intestine biopsy, or testing for genetic markers may also be a way to determine if a person is likely to have Celiac disease.

 Disclaimer: This article is not intended to provide medical advice, diagnosis or treatment.
 Views expressed here do not necessarily reflect those of only gluten-free recipes or its staff.

 Be sure to FOLLOW US on FACEBOOK and PINTEREST.